 For more information on offences and penalties, go to Individuals' offences.

-- provide true and correct information in the online form
+- provide true and correct information in the application form

-- provide any additional information the Department of Justice and Regulation requests regarding your application.
+- provide any additional information the Department of Justice and Community Safety requests regarding your application.
 If you fail to do this, your application will be considered ‘withdrawn’

 - give your permission to allow the department to obtain information that is required to assess your application.